NURS 105_Nursing Care Foundations Test 2 at Baton Rouge General Medical Center

 Explanation

-A) The fair distribution of resources and treatmentWhat is the ethical principle of non-maleficence?
+B) The fair and equal distribution of healthcare resources and treatmentWhat is the purpose of clinical judgment in nursing?

 Explanation